QFlowLearn: QTI 3.0 authoring

 Keeping the stack small

-The dependency list is short: TypeScript, Vite for the manual harness, Vitest, Playwright, axe-core, oxfmt, and oxlint.
-The core has one runtime dependency today: stax-xml, a small ESM parser that works in Node, Deno, browsers, and edge runtimes.
-We use it to read XML events, then keep those parser events inside the package and expose QTI model types instead.
-The core should not need a browser framework, an HTTP client, an alert library, or a drag-and-drop package.
-If a dependency enters, it should make conformance, security, accessibility, or maintenance measurably better. axe-core is there to catch accessibility regressions early in CI.
+The development dependency list is still pragmatic: TypeScript, Vite for the manual harness, Vitest, Playwright, axe-core, oxfmt, and oxlint. axe-core is there to catch accessibility regressions early in CI.
 It is not the whole accessibility story, so the support matrix also needs keyboard, focus, forced-colors, and manual assistive-technology evidence.

 What is next